Competition is the natural order in business, especially for ecommerce brands where it’s not just your local competitors that you need to worry about.

-That's why it’s crucial for all entrepreneurs to understand how to both identify and communicate a unique selling proposition (USP) to help guide your branding and marketing decisions.
+That’s why it’s crucial for all entrepreneurs to understand how to identify a unique selling proposition (USP) to help guide your branding and marketing decisions.

 What is a unique selling proposition?

-A unique selling proposition (USP) is the one thing that makes your business better than the competition.
-It’s a specific and clear benefit that makes your business stand out when compared to other businesses in your market.
+A unique selling proposition, more commonly referred to as a USP, is the one thing that makes your business better than the competition.
+It’s a specific benefit that makes your business stand out when compared to other businesses in your market.

-Forming an opinionated and deliberate USP helps focus your marketing strategy and influences messaging, branding, copywriting, and other marketing decisions, and influences prospective customers.
+Forming an opinionated and deliberate USP helps focus your marketing strategy and influences messaging, branding, copywriting, and other marketing decisions.
 At its core, a USP should quickly answer a potential customer’s most immediate question when they encounter your brand:

 “What makes you different from the competition?”

 Your USP plays to your strengths and should be based on what makes your brand or product uniquely valuable to your customers.
 Being “unique” is rarely a strong USP in itself.
 You have to differentiate around some aspect your target audience cares about, otherwise your messaging won’t be nearly as effective.

 A compelling USP should be: